CluedIn-io/CluedIn.Documentation/docs/030-administration/020-roles.md

 | ReportManager | User who can generate reports for compliance matters such as breach, subject request, and retention. |
 | User | User who can view all modules as read-only. |

 A role is a container for claims and access levels.
 A claim is the name of a specific feature or operation that can be performed in CluedIn.
 Most of the time, the name of the claim is the same as the name of the module in CluedIn.
+Learn more about claims in a dedicated [article](/administration/roles/claims).
 An access level indicates the type of activity that can be performed with the claim.

 {:.important}
 To get acquainted with the required claims and access levels for all actions in CluedIn, download this <a href="../../../assets/other/Claims-V1.xlsx" download>file</a>.